jonschipp/ISLET/README.md

-zookeeper
+ISLET
 =========

 A container system for teaching Linux based software with minimal participation effort. <br>
 Students only need an SSH client.

-**Note**: The name is still tentative, not to be confused with the Apache Foundation Zookeeper project.

 ## Installation

-Installation of Zookeeper is very simple.
+Installation of ISLET is very simple.

 ```shell
 make install